Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 - The new `gitlab.projects` setting in [GitLab external service config](https://docs.sourcegraph.com/admin/external_service/gitlab#configuration) allows you to select specific repositories to be synced.
 - The new `bitbucketserver.exclude` setting in [Bitbucket Server external service config](https://docs.sourcegraph.com/admin/external_service/bitbucketserver#configuration) allows you to exclude specific repositories matched by `bitbucketserver.repositoryQuery` and `bitbucketserver.repos` (so that they won't be synced).
 Upon upgrading, previously "disabled" repositories will be automatically migrated to this exclusion list.
 - The new `bitbucketserver.repos` setting in [Bitbucket Server external service config](https://docs.sourcegraph.com/admin/external_service/bitbucketserver#configuration) allows you to select specific repositories to be synced.
 - The new required `bitbucketserver.repositoryQuery` setting in [Bitbucket Server external service configuration](https://docs.sourcegraph.com/admin/external_service/bitbucketserver#configuration) allows you to use Bitbucket API repository search queries to select repos to be synced.
-Existing configurations will be migrate to have it set to `["?visibility=public", "?visibility=private"]` which is equivalent to the previous implicit behaviour that this setting supersedes.
+Existing configurations will be migrated to have it set to `["?visibility=public", "?visibility=private"]` which is equivalent to the previous implicit behaviour that this setting supersedes.
 - "Quick configure" buttons for common actions have been added to the config editor for all external services.
 - "Quick configure" buttons for common actions have been added to the management console.
 - Site-admins now receive an alert every day for the seven days before their license key expires.
 - The user menu (in global nav) now lists the user's organizations.
-- All users on an instance now see a non-dismissable alert when when there's no license key in use and the limit of free user accounts is exceeded.
+- All users on an instance now see a non-dismissable alert when there's no license key in use and the limit of free user accounts is exceeded.
 - All users will see a dismissible warning about limited search performance and accuracy on when using the sourcegraph/server Docker image with more than 100 repositories enabled.

 ### Changed